clr-li/AttendanceScanner/README.md

 #### Setup Tests of the OAuth Flow

 By default tests mock the Firebase Authentication layer (to run faster and not require storing Google account credentials).
 To test with a real Google account, run tests with an account email (`TEST_EMAIL=xxxx@xxxx.xxx`) and password (`TEST_PASSWORD=xxxx`) in the `.env` file.
 The tests will attempt to automatically login for these test, but they may still require manual input during the login phase if your account has MFA enabled or other security settings that interfere.
 Currently only supported for Google Chrome.

-## Glitch Development

-We should not edit directly on Glitch except to change .gitignored content like the production `.data` or `.env`.
-If the changes only apply to Glitch and not local development, just change directly.
-Otherwise, make sure leave a note somewhere.